ceberle00/startup/notes.md

 2. Login Button should take to main page, did this by adding link to the button (there could be an easier or more efficient way to do this, come back and check)
 3. Making the playlist page is weird, feels too simple?
 Not sure if the "add song" feature should be included along with it or in a separate page; was still able to make the playlist just a list of songs, along with the artist and album name included as additional info
 4. Searching Feature will eventually search through a database of available songs on spotify
+5. The part I don't think I was able to implement here was taking in the text from asking what song they're voting on into the voting application, not sure if I should have it go to another page to pass in the text to say what they're voting on